theRealAph/ScopeLocals/README.md

 on.
 These bound values are available for use even if the parent thread (the one that invoked `submitWithCurrentSnapshot()`) has terminated.

-## What works with scope locals &mdash and what doesn't
+## What works with scope locals &mdash; and what doesn't

 Because scope locals have a well-defined extent, the block in which they were bound or inherited, they can never be syntactically compatible with thread-local variables.
-Therefore, some code changes will be rquired to switch from thread locals to scope locals.
+Therefore, some code changes will be required to switch from thread locals to scope locals.

-### Transactions
+### Contexts

 These will work well, but because scope local bindings are always removed at the end of the scope in which they were bound, you must run